-For GCSE Business and Level 2 BTEC, basic equipment in line with the Stanborough School expectation is required.
+For GCSE Business, basic equipment in line with the Stanborough School expectation is required.
 Ideally access to a computer outside of school is useful when completing tasks set.
 For A Level and Level 3 BTEC students will need all of the above and their own A4 lever arch folder with dividers.
 Ideally access to a computer outside of school is useful when completing tasks and a copy of the study text.
 Where a computer at home is not available the business computer rooms are accessible as well as the LRC.
 All rooms are open before and after school as well as at lunchtime.

 Celebrating successes in this subject

 Student’s work is presented on the ‘Teaching and Learning’ board.
 We send home business post-cards and letters for outstanding work and students also receive end of term achievement awards.
 Students are also nominated to lead business extra-curricular activities and have often received certificates and rewards from external organisations such as the London Institute of Banking and Finance (LIBF), BASE and many more for their outstanding achievements.

 Extra-Curricular Activities and Visits